String Submodular Functions with Curvature Constraints: Introduction

 In this paper, we extend the concept of set submodularity in combinatorial optimization to bound the performance of the greedy strategy with respect to that of the optimal strategy.
-Moreover, we will introduce additional constraints on curvatures, namely, total backward and forward curvatures and elemental forward curvature, such that the greedy strategy achieves a good approximation of the optimal strategy.
-We will investigate the relationship between the approximation bounds for the greedy strategy and the curvature constraints.
-These results have many potential applications in closed-loop control problems such as portfolio management (see, e.g. \cite{cover1991universal}), closed-loop sensor management (see, e.g., \cite{chong2009partially}), and influence in social networks (see, e.g., \cite{mossel2007submodularity}).
+Moreover, we will introduce additional constraints on curvatures, namely, total backward curvature, total forward curvature, and elemental forward curvature, to provide more refined lower bounds on the effectiveness of the greedy strategy relative to the optimal strategy.
+Therefore, the greedy strategy serves as a good approximation to the optimal strategy.
+We will investigate the relationship between the approximation bounds for the greedy strategy and the values of the curvature constraints.
+These results have many potential applications in closed-loop control problems such as portfolio management (see, e.g., \cite{cover1991universal}), sensor management (see, e.g., \cite{chong2009partially}\cite{li2014suboptimal} \cite{li2014stochastic}), and influence in social networks (see, e.g., \cite{mossel2007submodularity}).